-FAFT is a need based grant that may help cover the cost of tuition only.
+FAFT is a need based grant that may help cover the cost of tuition, fees, books and supplies.
 Students who demonstrate financial need may be eligible to apply for Financial Aid Fee Trust (FAFT).
 A student demonstrates financial need when the Cost of Attendance exceeds awards by Pell, FSEOG, FSAG, waivers, or any other scholarship, grant, or benefit.
-Eligible students must complete a FAFT application.
+Eligible students must complete a FAFT application and meet the outlined criteria.